Witchcraft in Latin America: Concept

-Isabelo Zenón Cruz made the assessment that Puerto Rican vernacular religions (and really any Afro-Latino religions) have been only studied by folklorists but not comparative religionists due to “classist and racist assumptions”.
+Brazil

+In Brazil, witchcraft traditions blend African religions like Candomble and Umbanda with Indigenous and European practices.
+Bruxos often invoke Orixas, or spirits of nature, in healing ceremonies and magic work.

+Peru

+In the Andean regions of Peru, particularly around Cusco, spiritual practices revolve around the veneration of Pachamama (Mother Earth) and Apus (Mountain Spirits).
+Ritual offerings called despachos are a central aspect of these practices, where individuals offer items such as coca leaves, food, and alcohol to these deities in exchange for protection, good fortune, or healing.
+These rituals demonstrate the deep connection between the spiritual world and nature in the Indigenous beliefs.

+Caribbean

-Unlike many other Caribbean religions that derive from Africa, Brujería is not based on stable community, hierarchy, or membership.
+Unlike many other Caribbean religions that derive from Africa, Brujería is not based on a stable community, hierarchy, or membership.
 Instead, practices are more dependent on the ritual preferences of the actual participants.
-Because of the spontaneity of the spirits, it is impossible for institutionalized doctrines of worships to be enforced on followers and practicers of Brujería.
+Because of the spontaneity of the spirits, it is impossible for institutionalized doctrines of worship to be enforced on followers and practices of Brujería.

 Within sacred altars of brujos, lessons of practitioners, and brujería rituals lie ties to African ideologies, Catholicism, and Spiritism; explaining the erasure of hierarchical order.

-Before Spiritism was developed, Taíno Indians and enslaved African people in Latin America developed the convictions that there exist spirits and those spirits can be communicated with.
+Before spiritism was developed, Taíno people and enslaved African people in Latin America developed the convictions that there exist spirits and those spirits can be communicated with.
 This becomes mixed with the convictions of spiritual worship introduced by Catholic missionaries.
 Early leaders of Spiritism found interest in Brujería amongst liberal, emancipation minded groups in the late nineteenth century; begging the interest for further research of the correlation between politics and Brujería.